learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/05_side_effects_and_data_fetching/slide.md

 - That means that the side effect will run once upon the components initial render and then only re-run when the value of the provided data changes

+Let's go use this in our application by:
+✅ making sure that the projects we fetch from the database align with the phase we have selected by clicking one of the phase button filters
+✅ reworking the search input so it makes calls to our api when we type in the input rather than filtering through local state in react

 <!-- slide style="text-align: left;" -->